tailflow/laravel-orion/README.md

 ## Introduction

-Laravel Orion allows you to build a fully featured REST API for your Eloquent models and relationships with simplicity of Laravel as you love it.
+Laravel Orion allows you to build a fully featured REST API based on your Eloquent models and relationships with simplicity of Laravel as you love it.

 ## Official Documentation